Eva Neu

 Amherst, MA 01003

-I am a third year PhD candidate at the Linguistics Department of the University of Massachusetts Amherst, working on syntax, morphology and the lexicon-syntax interface.
-I hold a BA in Comparative Literature from Free University of Berlin and an MA in Linguistics from University College London.
+I am a fifth year PhD candidate at the Linguistics Department of the University of Massachusetts Amherst.
+I hold an MA in Linguistics from University College London and a BA in Comparative Literature from Free University of Berlin.

 My last name is pronounced [nɔɪ].
 I welcome all reasonable realizations of my first name.
 My pronouns are she/her.